sidakphull/cap-kyma-tutorial/06-GithubActions.md

     - `DOCKER_USERNAME`: Docker username required for pushing images to private registry.
     - `DOCKER_PASSWORD`: Docker password required for pushing images to private registry.
     - `DOMAIN`: Host domain of the cluster.
+3. Configure the participant id in the `.github/actions/deploy/action.yml` file.
-3. Push the code to the main branch.
+4. Push the code to the main branch.

 Next: [Multitenancy](./07-Mulititenancy.md)